timvieira/blog/content/sampling-without-replacement.md

 unbiasedness</button> <div id="ps-unbiased" class="derivation"
 style="display:none;"> **Proof of unbiasedness**.
 The following proof is a little different from that in the priority sampling papers.
-I think it's more more straightforward.
-More importantly, it shows how we can extend the method to sample from slightly different distributions without replacement distributions (as long as we can compute $q_i = p(i \in S | \tau)$).
+I think it's more straightforward.
+More importantly, it shows how we can extend the method to sample from slightly different without replacement distributions (as long as we can compute $q_i = p(i \in S | \tau)$).

 $$